tensorpack/tensorpack/docs/tutorial/symbolic.md

-While you can use other symbolic libraries, tensorpack also contains a small collection of common model primitives, such as conv/deconv, fc, batch normalization, pooling layers, and some custom loss functions.
+While you can use other symbolic libraries, tensorpack also contains a small collection of common model primitives, such as conv/deconv, fc, bn, pooling layers.
 Using the tensorpack implementations, you can also benefit from `argscope` and `LinearWrap` to simplify the code.

-Note that the layers were written because there are no other alternatives back at that time.
+Note that these layers were written because there are no other alternatives back at that time.
-In the future we may shift to `tf.layers` because they will be better maintained.
+In the future we may shift the implementation to `tf.layers` because they will be better maintained.

 ### argscope and LinearWrap
 `argscope` gives you a context with default arguments.